Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Some thoughts about homing
 * removing endstops and probes after homing and mesh compensation can be considered to avoid collisions with workpiece/print object
-* homing by G92: if the position is known by other means, e. g. an absolute encoder, camera, interferometer etc., the position can be set by G92 X0 etc., which stores the value and sets homing status to set without an explicit trigger signal
+* homing by G92: if the position is known by other means, e. g. an absolute encoder, camera, interferometer etc., the position can be set by G92 directly.
+G92 stores the value and sets homing status to set without an explicit trigger signal
 * homing can be outside the given M208 or angle limits and can even be in a singularity (the first example on the DH page is a singularity).
 After homing, the axes should be moved into a valid position and orientation before starting "normal operation", because otherwise G1 moves will be classified as non-reachable
 * homing angles are specified in the third M669 A parameter.
 The values are mm for prismatic (linear) axes and degrees for rotational ones
 * the current stored stepper position can be checked with the Count values of M122.
 To calculate stepper degrees or mm position from it, the M92 value must be included